mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 When it came to the hardware, we were very un-rigorous.
 I dare say we were a bit cavalier and laughably naïve.
 Our original process for testing the hardware components was to write a basic version of GreenPiThumb's software, wire up all the sensors on a test board, run it, and see what it produced.

 Nothing.
 It produced nothing.
 Because that was a terrible strategy for testing hardware.
-Every electronics component in a system has the potential to fail, either from defective hardware or incorrect installation.
+Every electronics component in a system has the potential to fail, either because the component itself is defective or because it's been installed incorrectly.
 By connecting everything at once, we had no way of figuring out which piece or pieces were broken.

 Over time, we learned to test our sensors in isolation.
 We created standalone [diagnostic scripts](https://github.com/JeetShetty/ansible-role-greenpithumb/tree/master/files) for each hardware component.
 Every time we tweak the hardware now, the first thing we do is run through the diagnostic scripts to verify that we're getting sane readings.
 When a new hardware piece is not working, we use our [multimeter](http://amzn.to/2s4VNkw) to systematically detect the root cause.
 We should have purchased the multimeter much earlier.
 It only cost $13, but would have saved us countless hours of frustration and headscratching.